Frequently Asked Questions - Unity Credentialing

 No and yes.

-- There will be no changes in the required SEE courses until January 2018.
+- There are changes in the required SEE courses that took effect January 1, 2018.

-- In 2018, some of the courses will be combined and some new courses will be added.
+- In 2018, some of the courses were combined and a few new courses were added.

 - We will work with all current students as we transition to new courses so that they will not "lose" credits and will not have to take any additional credits/courses that were not part of the program when they began.